Havold/CS406-Lab03-BE/README.md

-# :sunglasses: Image Histogram Comparison API
+# 🌟 Image Enhancing API

-This Flask-based API allows users to upload an image and compare its histogram with a database of stored images to find the most similar images.
-The API supports both equalized and non-equalized histograms.
+This is a Flask-based application for image processing that provides functionalities like sharpening, noise addition and removal, and edge detection using Sobel, Prewitt, and Canny methods.
+It also allows users to upload images, apply transformations, and download the processed images.

 ## 🌟 Features
-- Upload an image and calculate its histogram.
-- Compare the uploaded image's histogram with stored images.
+- **Sharpening**: Adjust the sharpening level of an uploaded image.
-- Retrieve the top N most similar images based on Euclidean distance.
-- Option to use equalized histograms for better comparison.
+- **Noise Addition & Removal**: Add noise (Sparkle, Salt & Pepper, Gaussian) to an image and then apply denoising filters (Mean, Median).
+- **Edge Detection**: Detect edges using Sobel, Prewitt, or Canny methods.

 ## 🛠️ Requirements